I got 13 UTIs in one year. I took the cranberry pills. The expensive ones, the drugstore ones, the powders, the gummies. None of it worked.

 How much cranberry do I need for UTI prevention?

 Clinical research identifies 36mg of A-type PACs per day as the threshold for meaningful UTI prevention.
 UTI Biome Shield delivers 38mg of DMAC-verified soluble A-type PACs per capsule.
 Most over-the-counter cranberry supplements contain less than 5mg, far below the clinical threshold.
-Cranberry juice contains less than 1mg per serving, which is why drinking juice isn't a viable prevention strategy.
+Cranberry juice cocktail contains less than 1mg per serving, which is why drinking juice isn't a viable prevention strategy.

 Does cranberry juice prevent UTIs?

 Not at typical consumption levels.
 To reach the 36mg clinical threshold from juice alone, you would need to drink roughly 32 ounces of pure unsweetened cranberry juice every day.
 Most commercial cranberry juice is mostly water and added sugar, with even lower PAC content.
-Cranberry juice is a beverage, not a UTI prevention strategy.
+Most cranberry juice is a beverage, not a UTI prevention strategy.

 Are whole-berry cranberry supplements better than extract?